tomsauv/ABGD_ASAP_dnadist/README.md

 ```
 # Make it a PHYLIP dnadist

-We now import our newick string in R to extract the tree branch lengths and produce a distance matrix that ABGD/ASAP can read (phylip format).<br/>
+We now import our newick string in R to extract the tree branch lengths and produce a distance matrix that ABGD/ASAP can read (phylip format).
 We will need package ```ape``` and ```phangorn``` to do so the easy way.
-Thus you have to download these packages from CRAN and install them prior.
+Thus you have to download these packages from CRAN and install them prior.<br/>

 ```
 require(ape)